ygsiro/windows-codecs/wincodecs/IWICImagingFactory.md

 Providing a rectangle that is larger than the source will produce undefined results.

-This method always creates a separate copy of the source image, similar to the cache option WICBitmapCacheOnLoad.
+This method always creates a separate copy of the source image, similar to the cache option **WICBitmapCacheOnLoad**.

 ## CreateBitmapScaler

-Creates a new instance of an IWICBitmapScaler.
+Creates a new instance of an [IWICBitmapScaler][wbs].

 ```cpp
 HRESULT CreateBitmapScaler(